PennLINC/babs/docs/source/jobs.rst

 Set up section ``alert_log_messages`` for failed job auditing
 -------------------------------------------------------------------
 If there are failed jobs, you may be wondering why they failed.
-A direct way is to check their log files, but it will take a lot of time to go through all failed jobs' log files. ``babs-status`` supports failed job auditing and summary by searching pre-defined alert messages in the failed jobs' log files.
+A direct way to investigate is to check their log files, but it will take a lot of time to go through all failed jobs' log files. ``babs-status`` supports failed job auditing and summary by searching pre-defined alert messages in the failed jobs' log files.
 These alert messages are defined by you in the